usnistgov/fipy/documentation/USAGE.rst

 It may be possible to configure PyTrilinos to use only one :ref:`OpenMP` thread, but this is not the configuration of the version available from conda-forge_ and building Trilinos is |NotFun (TM)|_.

+.. attention:: The situation with :ref:`PETSc` is less clear and bears further analysis.
+   Thus far, we have seen little speedup with parallelism.
+Using a few :ref:`OpenMP` threads per :ref:`MPI` rank seems to improve things a bit.
+   We will provide updates as we learn how to optimize this new (to us) solver package.

 .. _Global Interpreter Lock:     https://docs.python.org/2.7/c-api/init.html#thread-state-and-the-global-interpreter-lock
 .. _just over two minutes:       https://circleci.com/gh/guyer/fipy/461